SamRoberts995/Project2_ML/README.md

   #### Support Vector Model
   - find a hyperplane in an N-dimensional space(N — the number of features) that distinctly classifies the data points.
   - - -
+## How the bot generated the trade signals
+* The trading algorithm outputs a buy signal if:
+    * the price has gone down and the sentiment is positive
+    * the price has gone down and the majority of machine learning models say buy
+* Sell if:
+    * the price has gone up and the sentiment is negative
+    * the price has gone up and the majority of the models say sell
+* Machine learning models were imported into the bot code file using a library called pickle
 ## Discussion
 - - -
   - After several promising tests our bot starting throwing runtime errors To show a proof of concept/minimum viable product we created an input/output interface to deliver exactly what the discord bot would have
 Basic algorithm can be applied to virtually anything including discord bots and sagemaker chatbots
+  - We also realised having 10 cryptocurrencies would require much more data and push our time constraints so our final product only gives signals for btc

 - - -